Know Before You Go: DON’T BE A SPACE INVADER

 While Rachel, Nevada may be the closest town to Area 51, Amargosa Valley (on the other side of the base, not along the ET Highway) is probably the most visible, thanks to the bright green painted buildings and UFO-adorned billboards at the Area 51 Alien Center, located right on US-95 betwen Tonopah and Las Vegas, at the turnoff to Death Valley National Park (south on NV-373).
 Here you’ll find a gas station, convenience store, and a cafe all serving up all manner of alien-themed kitsch, from souvenir t-shirts to bottles of booze.

-If you show up at this supposed rendezvous point on September 20, like the now-infamous Facebook Storm Area 51 Event suggests, you won’t find a way into Area 51, but you could certainly stay at the Amargosa Valley RV Park across the highway, or pick something up at the Alamo Fireworks Megastore—home of the “World’s Largest Firework”—for something that’ll go out with a far safer bang than an Area 51 raid.
+Despite its name, you won’t find a way into Area 51, but you could certainly stay at the Amargosa Valley RV Park across the highway, or pick something up at the Alamo Fireworks Megastore—home of the “World’s Largest Firework”—for something that’ll go out with a far safer bang than an Area 51 raid.

 Places to Stay, When You Come to Area 51